 And that begins with you.
 Right now.
 In this very second.
 Look up from your busy life and see what you can do right now to start making different choices in how you approach your marriage.

 READY TO RECONNECT IN YOUR MARRIAGE?
 GET ON THE WAITLIST FOR THE NEXT SESSION OF THE REKINDLE PROGRAM

 About the Author

 Shawn Fink is an author and family wellness coach for mothers around the world who long to be more present, more peaceful and more playful at home and in their life.
-She is the author of two books, including The Abundant Mama’s Guide to Savoring Slow.
+She is the founder of The Abundant Mama Project and author of The Abundant Mama’s Guide to Savoring Slow.
 Her work has been featured internationally including in Mind Body Green, The Huffington Post, Mamalode and The Shriver Report.
 Get more wisdom via email by signing up below.